BracketSpace/Notification/readme.txt

 == Changelog ==

+= [Next] =
+* [Changed] Email Carrier sanitizer when "Allow unfiltered HTML" option is enabled.
+Now you can use style and div tags within the email body.

 = 7.2.4 =
 * [Fixed] Fix Post published trigger which was triggered even if the post was just updated.